turingschool-examples/fire-ice/README.md

 repository to, and then you'll need to change the remote of the frontend app to match the repo on github.

+Note: You'll find some 'FAKE' things in the boilerplate, that are there to help you get started.
+You should delete these.

 ### What you will be building:

 View a recording of it here -> http://recordit.co/X5H0FRbNXO/gif/notify